winterbe/sequency/README.md

 > Not convinced?
 [Try Sequency](https://npm.runkit.com/sequency) right in your browser.

 ## How sequences works

+Sequency is centered around a single class `Sequence` to process any kind of iterable data.
+The API is inspired by [Kotlin](https://kotlinlang.org/) [Sequences](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence/index.html).

 Each `Sequence` provides a fluent functional API consisting of intermediate and terminal operations.
 Intermediate functions return a new sequence, thus enabling method chaining while terminal functions return an arbitrary result.